 Affordable Care Act - The Comprehensive Federal Health Care Reform

 Many local governments provide health coverage to their employees through health consortiums such as the New York State Health Insurance Program (NYSHIP) or other health insurers.
-These insurers are notifying participants of many, but not all, of the upcoming changes.
-This information can also be obtained directly from the health insurers' websites.
-NYSHIP information can be found here.
+Information about the ACA can be obtained directly from health insurers' websites.

 - Access NYSHIP for information about ACA employer requirements and other ACA topics.

 - Search "Affordable Care Act" at the NYSHIP website for more information.

 Professional associations may also serve as a resource for local governments.
 Check association websites for updates pertaining to the ACA.
 For example, the New York State School Boards Association provides an overview on avoiding tax penalties under ACA for employers, including school districts and BOCES.